A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Classical Fourier spectral method

 \subsection{Other boundary value problems}

-The introduced Fourier spectral method can easily be generalised to other boundary value problems and inhomogeneous Dirichlet boundary conditions.
-Because we use trigonometric sine functions as basis functions, the occurring derivatives in the differential equation must be all of even order (i.e., zeroth, second, fourth, ... order).
+The introduced Fourier spectral method can easily be generalised.
+Because we use trigonometric sine functions as basis functions, the occurring derivatives in the differential equation must be all of even order (i.e., zeroth, second, fourth, ...).
 We consider as an example problem on~$\Omega = (0, \, L) \subset \mathbb R^1$ the fractional differential equation

 with the homogeneous Dirichlet boundary conditions

 and the three prescribed parameters~$\kappa, \beta, \tau \in \mathbb R$.

 As in the Poisson-Dirichlet problem, first the source and solution fields~$f(x)$ and~$u(x)$ are antisymmetrically extended to the larger domain~$\Omega_\text{E} = (0, 2L)$.
 Subsequently, the obtained fields~$f_{\text E}(x)$ and~$u_{\text E}(x)$ are approximated using a truncated Fourier series.
 A straightforward derivation shows that the Fourier domain solution satisfies the algebraic equation